Isidore Newman

 Fate: Captured, deported to Germany, executed

-Isidore Newman was born in Leeds in 1916, the son of Russian Jewish immigrants.
+Isidore Newman was born in Leeds on 26 January 1916, the son of Russian Jewish immigrants.
 He grew up in Durham, where he trained as a primary school teacher before moving to Hull in 1938; his family soon followed when his father's cloth business went bankrupt.
-He joined the Royal Corps of Signals in August 1940 and was posted to an AA battery in Sheffield, before joining SOE in July 1941.
+He joined the Royal Corps of Signals in August 1940 and was posted to an AA battery in Sheffield, before joining SOE's French (or F) Section in July 1941.

-His background as a signalman was ideal for the job of wireless operator, for which F Section had a great need, and he began training immediately, taking on the pseudonym of 'Matthieu Elliot' to disguise his identity from other recruits.
-The course instructors soon noticed his less than perfect French - he'd studied the language at university, but had only spent a couple of weeks on the Continent, travelling across Belgium and northern France - and they also had some concerns over his moodiness during his commando training in Scotland, but he proved himself a determined and dedicated student.
+SOE was desperate for signalmen who could be transformed into clandestine wireless operators and within days Newman was sent to begin preliminary training at Wanborough Manor near Guildford, taking on the pseudonym of 'Matthieu Elliot' to disguise his identity from other recruits.
+The course instructors soon noticed his less than perfect French - he'd studied the language at university, but had only spent a couple of weeks on the Continent, travelling across Belgium and northern France - and they also had some concerns over his moodiness during his commando training in Scotland, but there was no question about his technical abilities and he proved himself a determined and dedicated student.

 His first assignment would be to support Francis Basin's URCHIN circuit on the Cote d'Azur.
-In April he left Gibraltar with fellow agent Edward Zeff, travelling by submarine to the Riviera coast: their escort was Peter Churchill, who guided them in canoes to the Pointe de l'Illette, situated just outside the old walls of Antibes and yards from the home of Basin's contact Dr Levy.
-After some minor problems finding a good safe house, Newman began his new secret life as 'Jacques Nemorin' and - using the codename Julien and call-sign of Dividend - began transmitting URCHIN's telegrams the following month.
+In April he left Gibraltar with fellow agent Edward Zeff, travelling by submarine to the Riviera coast: Peter Churchill guided them in canoes to the Pointe de l'Illette, situated just outside the old walls of Antibes and yards from the home of their contact, Elie Lévy, a Jewish doctor working in the local resistance.
+After some minor problems finding a good safe house, Newman began his new undercover life as 'Jacques Nemorin', transmitting URCHIN's telegrams.
 He got on well with Basin and everything went smoothly until Basin was arrested by French police in August; Churchill was then brought back to replace URCHIN with SPINDLE, a new circuit that would work more closely with André Girard, self-appointed head of the local CARTE organisation.
 SOE had great hopes for CARTE, and Churchill's job would be to get the best out of it.

 Newman was not impressed by his new organiser's security and soon found it necessary to keep on the move, shifting between safe houses in and around Cannes.
 He was also becoming bogged down with an increasing workload.
-Girard - now Newman's boss as much as Churchill - refused to abbreviate his long-winded, wordy telegrams to London.
-Churchill preferred not to interfere.
-Even with the help of newly arrived wireless operators Harry Despaigne and Harry Peulevé, Newman was forced to transmit through the night to shift the backlog.
+The megalomaniacal Girard - now Newman's boss as much as Churchill - refused to abbreviate his long-winded, wordy telegrams to London, in which he demanded more and more supplies and arms, and even with the help of newly arrived wireless operators Harry Despaigne and Harry Peulevé, Newman was forced to transmit through the night to shift the backlog.
+Churchill, anxious to maintain links with Girard, preferred not to interfere.

-Despaigne and Peulevé quickly washed their hands of CARTE and headed for Spain, but Newman felt a responsibility to stay on.
+Despairing of CARTE's cavalier attitude and the general lack of direction shown by SPINDLE, Despaigne and Peulevé quickly washed their hands of the situation and headed for Spain, but Newman felt a responsibility to stay on.
 Churchill had other ideas, though.
-He'd taken a stray wireless operator, Adolphe Rabinovitch, under his wing, and wanted him to replace Newman.
+He'd taken on a stray wireless operator, Adolphe Rabinovitch, and wanted him to replace Newman.
 Frustrated, confused and exhausted - he'd sent nearly 200 messages since arriving in March - Newman had little choice but to comply, and was put aboard the November felucca back to Gibraltar.
 He submitted a critical report on Churchill's and Girard's conduct when he arrived back in London a fortnight later.

 SALESMAN had been running since May, but was in need of a reliable radio link with London to begin coordinating supply drops.
-Its organiser, Philippe Liewer, arranged for Newman to stay with Denise Desvaux, a dressmaker living on rue de Fontenelle in Rouen: operating under the new cover name of 'Pierre Jacques Nerault' and codenamed Pepe, he would pose as her nephew and business associate.
+Its organiser, Philippe Liewer, arranged for Newman to stay with Denise Desvaux, a dressmaker living on rue de Fontenelle in Rouen: operating under the new cover name of 'Pierre Jacques Nerault' and codenamed Pepe, he would pose as her dress designer and nephew (evidence collected later suggested that their relationship soon became an intimate one).
 After living under CARTE's lax security the previous year, Newman made use of Liewer's contacts and quickly set up three separate radio posts.
 He reportedly cycled 1500 kilometres a month between them, accompanied by a bodyguard, never transmitting more than twice from the same location before moving to the next.

 The department of Seine-Maritime was heavily garrisoned, but SALESMAN made effective use of the arms it was now beginning to receive: in September it sank an 800-ton minesweeper, and wrecked a local power station the following month.
 The circuit's security was excellent but Gestapo agents soon began flowing into the area, and German radio direction-finding teams came very close to hunting down Newman, even deducing the times of his transmission schedules.
 He was forced to stop work altogether for six weeks, in case they got any closer.

 Their destination was Rawicz prison in Silesia (now south-west Poland), which took four days to reach by train.
 Conditions here were bad.
 Rousset reported poor food, only 15 minutes daily exercise and all of them were kept in solitary confinement.
 In May Rousset, Pickersgill, Macalister, McBain and Garel were recalled to Paris for further interrogation, but Newman, Norman, Young and Wilkinson remained.
-At the beginning of September 1944 they were transferred to Mauthausen concentration camp, along with three other F Section inmates, Sidney Jones, Marcus Bloom and George Clement.
-During 6 and 7 September Newman and his group were shot at the camp's quarry, along with 40 other SOE agents, nearly all Dutch.
+At the beginning of September 1944 Newman's group was transferred to Mauthausen concentration camp, along with three other F Section inmates, Sidney Jones, Marcus Bloom and Georges Clement.
+During 6 and 7 September Newman and his group were shot at or near the camp's quarry, along with 40 agents from SOE's Dutch section.